gellerda/FancyCandles/docfx_project/articles/populating_candlestick_chart.md

 After [the empty instance of the CandleChart control has been created](creating_candlestick_chart.md), you need to populate it with candles:

-1. The [CandleChart](https://gellerda.github.io/FancyCandles/api/FancyCandles.CandleChart.html) control requires the data source of its candle collection ([CandlesSource property](https://gellerda.github.io/FancyCandles/api/FancyCandles.CandleChart.html#FancyCandles_CandleChart_CandlesSource)) to be of type [IList\<](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ilist-1?view=netframework-4.7.2)[ICandle\>](https://gellerda.github.io/FancyCandles/api/FancyCandles.ICandle.html).
-Therefore, add to your project a new **class Candle** that implements the [ICandle](https://gellerda.github.io/FancyCandles/api/FancyCandles.ICandle.html) interface:
+1. The [CandleChart](https://gellerda.github.io/FancyCandles/api/FancyCandles.CandleChart.html) control requires the data source of its candles ([the CandlesSource property](https://gellerda.github.io/FancyCandles/api/FancyCandles.CandleChart.html#FancyCandles_CandleChart_CandlesSource)) to be of type [ICandlesSource](https://gellerda.github.io/FancyCandles/api/FancyCandles.ICandlesSource.html), which is [IList\<](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ilist-1?view=netframework-4.7.2)[ICandle\>](https://gellerda.github.io/FancyCandles/api/FancyCandles.ICandle.html) with the readonly integer [TimeFrameInMinutes](https://gellerda.github.io/FancyCandles/api/FancyCandles.ICandle.html#FancyCandles_ICandlesSource_TimeFrameInMinutes) property.
+Therefore, you have to add to your project a new class **Candle** that implements the [ICandle](https://gellerda.github.io/FancyCandles/api/FancyCandles.ICandle.html) interface:

     ```cs
         public class Candle : FancyCandles.ICandle